157th Street station: Opening

-157th Street was formally opened on November 12, 1904, as the first extension to the subway.
-The station's opening had been delayed by two weeks because there was still painting and plastering work going on in the station.
-157th Street thus became the terminal for West Side Line trains, relieving congestion at 96th Street, which previously had been the terminus for the IRT's local trains.
 On March 12, 1906, the IRT was extended from 157th Street to 221st Street.
 Shuttle trains served the new extension terminating at 157th Street, meaning that passengers south of 157th Street wanting to go to stations on the extension had to transfer at 157th Street.
 On May 30, 1906, express trains began running through to 221st Street, eliminating the need to transfer at this station.